The User Interface Extensibility Framework

 package (an .mfappx

 package is simply a renamed zip file and is used to easily identify deployable M-Files applications).
-The package must have one Application manifest (appdef.xml) file, one or more modules, and may also contain one or more dashboards, and their supporting files.
+The package must have one Application manifest (appdef.xml) file, one or more JavaScript files defining the entry point, and may also contain one or more dashboards, and their supporting files.

 The main file types contained within a User Interface Extensibility Framework application are: